-Me: Roger E. Jones, English Teacher, Sichuan University, Chengdu.
-I’m now in my sixth year in China.
-My pastimes include surviving culture shock, learning Chinese, photography, writing, studying classical guitar, and eating Sichuan food.
+Me: Roger Jones, English Teacher and student of Chinese, Chengdu, Sichuan.
+I’m now in my eighth year in China.
+My pastimes include surviving culture shock, photography, writing, studying classical guitar, and eating Sichuan food.

 I introduce myself